mrwno/metros-app/README.md

 # metros-app
 School project in python / postgreSQL

-Our database is the number 61.
+Before Starting add your database informations in mapmetros.py Our database is the number 61.

 To lauch the application you have to type :